-57 years of age - Malaysian Senior Independent Non-Executive Director
+58 years of age - Malaysian Senior Independent Non-Executive Director

 He was appointed to the Board of Country View Berhad ("CVB") on 27 March 2002.
 He has been a member (Chartered Accountants) of the Malaysian Institute of Accountants since 1985.
-He is also a Fellow of the Association of Chartered Certified Accountants (ACCA) and a Fellow of the Malaysian Institute of Taxation.
+He is also a Fellow of the Association of Chartered Certified Accountants (ACCA) and a Fellow of the Chartered Taxation Institute of Malaysia.
 He also gained a Master of Science in Business Finance from Brunel University, London.
 He is presently the Chairman of the Audit Committee, Risk Management Working Committee and Nomination Committee of the Company.

 He qualified as a member of ACCA in England in 1985, and continued to gain further experience and exposure in auditing and tax in England before enrolling for a Master of Science in Business Finance in September 1989.
 He returned to Malaysia after completing the Master of Science in October 1990, and joined KPMG in Johor Bahru in January 1991.
 After more than three years in KPMG, he left in 1994 to start his own practice in Johor Bahru until now.
+Mr. Choong is also a Certified Internal Auditor and a Chartered Member of the Institute of Internal Auditors of Malaysia and his practice include internal audit assignments of listed and non-listed entities.